Annunciation (Leonardo)

-The Annunciation is a painting widely attributed to the Italian Renaissance artist Leonardo da Vinci, dated to c.
+The Annunciation is a painting by the Italian Renaissance artist Leonardo da Vinci, dated to c.
 1472–1476.
 Leonardo's earliest extant major work, it was completed in Florence while he was an apprentice in the studio of Andrea del Verrocchio.
-The painting was made oil and tempera on a large poplar panel and depicts the Annunciation, a popular biblical subject in 15th-century Florence.
+The painting was made using oil and tempera on a large poplar panel and depicts the Annunciation, a popular biblical subject in 15th-century Florence.
 Since 1867 it has been housed in the Uffizi in Florence, the city where it was created.
-Though the work has been criticized for inaccuracies in its composition, it is among the best known portrayals of the Annunciation in Christian art.
+Though the work has been criticized for inaccuracies in its composition, it is among the best-known portrayals of the Annunciation in Christian art.

 Description

 The subject matter of the work is drawn from Luke 1.26–39.
 It depicts the angel Gabriel announcing to Mary that she would conceive miraculously and give birth to a son to be named Jesus and called "the Son of God", whose reign would never end.
 The subject of the annunciation was very popular for contemporaneous artworks painted in Christian countries such as Italy and had been depicted many times in Florentine art, including several examples by the Early Renaissance painter Fra Angelico.
 Details of the commission for the painting and its early history remain obscure.
+Since the painting was brought to the Uffizi from the Olivetan monastery San Bartolomeo, scholars have suggested that it might have been the monastery's monks who commissioned the artwork for their sacristy after the church's renovation in 1472.

 The marble table in front of Mary probably is derived from the tomb of Piero and Giovanni de' Medici in the Basilica of San Lorenzo, Florence, which Verrocchio had sculpted during this same period.
-The angel holds a Madonna lily, a symbol of Mary's virginity as well as that of the city of Florence.
+Of great refinement is the semi-transparent veil under the book of the Holy Scriptures that the Virgin is reading, symbol of the prophecies of the Old Testament.
+The text on which Mary rests her right hand shows Latin alphabetical characters and abbreviations of the Lexicon abbreviaturarum, used by scribes since the Middle Ages, without the sequence of letters written on the page having any meaning: the Virgin, in all probability, seems to be meditating on the shape of the letters according to a mystical mode of spiritual reading.
+The angel holds a Madonna lily, a symbol of Mary's virginity and of the city of Florence.